-Make ahead, and freezer friendly Spicy Cajun Chickpea Veggie Burgers with Jalapeño Aioli are packed with texture, flavor and are likely to make your mouth water… just a bit!
-Vegan + Gluten Free
+This vegan chickpea burger recipe is make ahead, and freezer friendly; Spicy Cajun Mushroom and Chickpea Veggie Burgers are packed with texture, flavor and are likely to make your mouth water… just a bit!
+This recipe is vegetarian, vegan and easily gluten free.

 I thought I wasn’t going to make the 4th of July holiday deadline, but finally, the recipe came together.
-OMGee this one took some time!
+OMGee this veggie burger recipe took some time!

-But this burger isn’t just for July 4th.
+But this spicy veggie burger recipe isn’t just for summer holidays.
 It’s year round freezer staple food!
-FTW!

-Having homemade veggie burger patties in the freezer is the ultimate relief for those long weekdays or too short weekends when you just need something post-haste.
-The ultimate comfort food I say, with a side of fries or tater tots!
+Having homemade veggie burgers in the freezer is the ultimate relief for those long weekdays or too short weekends when you just need something post-haste.
+The ultimate comfort food I say, with a side of crispy oven fries or tater tots!

 Homemade veggie burgers can be tricky, and I love how they challenge my kitchen prowess, but I’ve found some key ingredients help give eggless veggie burgers structure and loads of flavor.
 Beans, oats, brown rice, nuts and plenty of veggies like mushrooms, onions and peppers support the structure of the burger.
 Then, and a most satisfying addition, spices are added to liven up the blank canvas of ingredients.